-The following is a list of commitments that companies are making to promote the safe, secure, and transparent development and use of AI technology.
+The following is a list of commitments that companies are making to promote the safe, secure, and transparent development and use of generative AI (foundation) model technology.
 These voluntary commitments are consistent with existing laws and regulations, and designed to advance a generative AI legal and policy regime.
+These voluntary commitments also recognize that different AI actors have different responsibilities depending on their roles in the AI development lifecycle and in AI systems, and that risk prioritization and management of each commitment is specific to the capabilities of each AI system.
 Companies intend these voluntary commitments to remain in effect until regulations covering substantially the same issues come into force.
 Individual companies may make additional commitments beyond those included here.